reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

 ## What is a Circuit Breaker?

-The idea of circuit breakers is to prevent calls to a remote service if we know that the call is likely to fail or timeout.
+The idea of circuit breakers is to prevent calls to a remote service if we know that the call is likely to fail or time out.
 We do this so that we don't unnecessarily waste critical resources both in our service and in the remote service.
 Backing off like this also gives the remote service some time to recover.

 How do we know that a call is likely to fail?
 By keeping track of the results of the previous requests made to the remote service.
-If, say, 8 out of the previous 10 calls resulted in a failure or a timeout, likely, the next call will also fail.
+If, say, 8 out of the previous 10 calls resulted in a failure or a timeout, the next call will likely also fail.

 A circuit breaker keeps track of the responses by wrapping the call to the remote service.
-During normal operation, when the remote service is responding successfully, the circuit breaker is said to be in a "closed" state.
-When in the closed state, a circuit breaker passes the request through to the remote service.
+During normal operation, when the remote service is responding successfully, we say that the circuit breaker is in a "closed" state.
+When in the closed state, a circuit breaker passes the request through to the remote service normally.

 When a remote service returns an error or times out, the circuit breaker increments an internal counter.
 If the count of errors exceeds a configured threshold, the circuit breaker switches to an "open" state.
 When in the open state, a circuit breaker immediately returns an error to the caller without even attempting the remote call.

 After some configured time, the circuit breaker switches from open to a "half-open" state.
-In this state, it lets a few requests to pass through to the remote service to check if it's still unavailable or slow.
+In this state, it lets a few requests pass through to the remote service to check if it's still unavailable or slow.
 If the error rate or slow call rate is above the configured threshold, it switches back to the open state.
-However, if the error rate or slow call rate is below the configured threshold, it switches to the closed state.
+If the error rate or slow call rate is below the configured threshold, however, it switches to the closed state to resume normal operation.

 ### Types of Circuit Breakers